demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 ### Configure the *service_mail* Parameter
-To set a default sender email address, you must configure the *service_mail* parameter in the SendEmailReply script.
+To set a default sender email address, configure the *service_mail* parameter in the SendEmailReply script.
 1. Navigate to **Settings -> Advanced -> Automation**.
 2. Select the *SendEmailReply* automation and click the three vertical dots and select the **Detach Automation** option.
 3. Click **Detach** in the message that appears.